 To apply Grub Killer, attach the hose-end sprayer and douse the area where grubs are present.
 Each 32 oz bottle treats up to 4,000 square feet and can even be used on trees.

 Each 16 fl oz bottle of BioNeem makes up to 5 gallons of grub-fighting solution, which can be added to a tank sprayer.
 Alternatively set your mix rate at 2 fl oz per gallon of water.

 Apply Safer® Brand Grub Killer and Safer® Brand BioNEEM at the first sign of grub activity.
 Re-apply Safer® Brand Grub Killer and Safer® Brand BioNEEM after every 7 days or so to affect newly hatched grubs.

-As always, follow all instructions completely for safe and effective application.
+As always, follow all instructions completely for application.

 Both BioNEEM and Grub Killer are OMRI Listed® products, meaning they are compliant for use in organic gardening.
 As such, these pesticides break down quickly into their natural elements and do not persist in the environment long after application.
 They are preferable to synthetic pesticides, which leave residue that can remain in the environment where it can affect beneficial bugs or be absorbed by your lawn, plants and vegetables, resulting in accidental exposure to you, your family or pets.

 Safer® Brand leads the alternative lawn and garden products industry, offering many solutions that are compliant with organic gardening standards.
 Safer® Brand recognizes this growing demand by consumers and offers a wide variety of products for lawns, gardens, landscapes, flowers, houseplants, insects and more!